mkaynz/mkaynz.github.io/index.md

-# Agnetic AI Solution on OCI
+# Agentic AI Solution on OCI

 Created a demo showcasing an agentic AI solution built entirely on OCI.
 This demo includes an agentic AI solution, an architecrure explaination, and how MCP could improve the workflow.